 The folks responsible for saving Oktoberfest after my date mixup ↓

-It was 7 in the morning, coffee consumption was to a minimum, when all of a sudden the train came to a complete stop.
+It was 7 in the morning, coffee consumption was to a minimum, when all of a sudden the train I was on to my friends Airbnb came to a complete stop.
 In between literal cement.
 Best part?
 The only soul around was a drunk German man who didn’t speak a lick of English.
 I attempted to communicate with him asking why the train stopped.
 All he could say was, “Train” and “Stop.”
 Helpful dude, helpful.

 I thought, this is fine.
 Everything is fine.
 The train had to start back up again… right?